barrysteyn/pelican_plugin-render_math/Readme.md

 available themes by typing `pelican-themes -l -v`.

 Once the pelican folder is found, copy plugin to the `plugins` folder.
-Then add to settings file like this:
+Then add to settings.py like this:

     PLUGINS = ["pelican.plugins.latex"]